steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

     :end-before: //!
 [2]
     :linenos:

-As shown above this is done by passing a type defining the finite field, as the first argument to the chosen encoder and decoder.
-Since fast finite field computations are not only useful in erasure correcting codes this part of the functionality has be split into a second library called `Fifi <https://github.com/steinwurf/fifi>`_.
-The Fifi library defines a number of different finite fields such as ``binary``, ``binary4``, ``binary8``, and ``binary16``.
-To switch between the different field you can simple replace ``fifi::binary8`` with one of the other field types e.g. ``fifi::binary``.

-Once the key parameters have been selected we are ready to create an encoder and a decoder to perform the actual coding.
+Once the key parameters are selected, we are ready to create an encoder and a decoder to perform the actual coding.

 .. literalinclude:: /../../kodo-rlnc/examples/tutorial/basic.cpp